 The Philippines is the latest country to report cases of African swine fever and has culled more than 7,000 pigs in an effort to control the spread of the disease.

-Countries across Asia are struggling to contain an outbreak of swine fever, which is threatening the livelihoods of millions of families that rely on pig farming.
+Countries across Asia have been struggling to contain the outbreak, which is threatening the livelihoods of millions of families that rely on pig farming.